 The men and women interwoven with their weapons were simply known as The Grafted.

 Miranda hated the MK-89s.
-They weren’t as boxy, or stiff as the hazmat suits her coworkers in the swamps had to wear, but it was weighed down with a random assortment of sensors.
-Everything from a heart rate monitor, and barometer to a Geiger counter.
+They weren’t as boxy, or stiff as the hazmat suits her coworkers in the swamps had to wear, but it was weighed down with a random assortment of sensors and equipment.
+Everything from a heart rate monitor, and barometer to emergency flares, and a Geiger counter.
 There were half a dozen tubes running in and out of her rubber suit, and a heavy backpack complete with more sensors, and a D tank of oxygen, which should last her about eight hours.

 As much as she pitied herself, she pitied her two escorts even more.
 In addition to their own heavy suits, they each carried rifles and a heavy suitcase with even more sensors.
 But that was fine.
 Today’s expedition was supposed to be a short one.
 They were investigating an abandoned factory at the edge of the Old Docks.
 Supposedly it had been untouched by the conflict, and should yield the desired samples.
 Miranda was to take a handful of samples, test their air, and swab surfaces for trace amounts of chemical residue.
 Once that was done, one of her escorts would radio someone, and a car would come to drive them back out of the city, through the swamp, and to the safe confines of Kurdizov’s campus.
 It’d been six months since the cordon came down, and while Miranda wasn’t thrilled with the prospect of venturing into Palmyra, she was excited by the change of scenery.
 Her life had fallen into something of a routine.
 Waking up, breakfast in the messhall with the same five people, workout in the communal gyms, research and reports, lunch in the messhall, a short walk around the campus, more reports, dinner in the messhall, and then two hours of leisure time where she mostly stared at the ceiling, waiting for an appropriate time to fall asleep.
 Though, sleep never came quickly.
 Miranda would often lie in her bunk, listening to the hum of the HVAC, or the buzz of fluorescent lights outside her dormitory door.
 When sleep did come, it was fraught with dreams of desolate landscapes, and a creeping lichen.
 The sleep was always short.
 And the routine always waited.